Loading...

 Impact: Higher electricity rates make solar ROI more attractive

-Government extended PM Surya Ghar Yojana deadline to March 2027 due to strong demand and pending installations.
+PM Surya Ghar deadline extended to March 2027 due to high demand and pending installs.

 Impact: Additional time for consumers to avail subsidy benefits